ThankyouVansh/Craft/README.md

-# Craft : Your Browser, Your World.
+# Craft: Where Coding Meets Browsing.
 A web browser just for programmers.